Medically reviewed by Drugs.com. Last updated on May 23, 2019.

 Frequency not defined.

-Central nervous system: Ataxia, confusion, emotional lability, fever, hallucination, irritability, jitteriness, lightheadedness, mood changes, nervousness, psychotic state
+Central nervous system: Ataxia, confusion, dizziness, emotional lability, hallucination, irritability, jitteriness, mood changes, nervousness, psychosis

 Gastrointestinal: Abdominal cramps, anorexia, diarrhea, gastric irritation, nausea, sore throat, xerostomia

-Renal: Creatinine increased, interstitial nephritis (acute or chronic), renal tubular necrosis, uremia
+Renal: Increased serum creatinine, interstitial nephritis (acute or chronic), renal tubular necrosis

 Concerns related to adverse effects: